sebday/debian-hyprnord/README.md

 Copy `assets/.zshrc` into ~/ and reboot to get the new shell.

 ### Standard tools
-`sudo apt install eza fzf sshfs btop fastfetch pipewire alsa-utils playerctl pamixer pavucontrol imv mpv qalc cava thunar thunar-archive-plugin thunar-media-tags-plugin gvfs-backends inkscape transmission libfuse2 tty-clock`
+`sudo apt install eza fzf sshfs btop fastfetch pipewire alsa-utils playerctl pamixer pavucontrol imv mpv qalc cava thunar thunar-archive-plugin thunar-media-tags-plugin gvfs-backends inkscape transmission libfuse2`

-### Desktop apps
+### GTK Theme
-`sudo apt install thunar thunar-archive-plugin thunar-media-tags-plugin gvfs-backends inkscape transmission`
+Copy [Nordic](https://github.com/EliverLara/Nordic) into ~/.themes and set it in nwg-look

 ### Fonts & Icons
 Installing fonts through apt seems to miss the symbols needed for waybar and fastfetch.
 Extract from assets the fonts into `~/.local/share/fonts` and the icons into `~/.local/share/icons`